Skip to main content

 • Natural look

-• Excellent for men with short or thinning hair
+• Great for short or thinning hair

 • Helps thicken hair